ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 RS.delivery_rate: The delivery rate (aka bandwidth) sample obtained from the packet that has just been ACKed.

-RS.rtt: The RTT sample calculated based on the most recently-sent segment of the segments that have just been ACKed.
+RS.rtt: The RTT sample calculated based on the most recently-sent packet of the packets that have just been ACKed.

 RS.newly_acked: The volume of data cumulatively or selectively acknowledged upon the ACK that was just received.
 (This quantity is referred to as